Transforming Lives: Learners at AU

 Nobody can tell the story of the transformative power of Athabasca University better than our students and alumni.
 That’s where our Transforming Lives: Learners at AU series comes in.

 We’re looking for:

-- A 400-600 word personal essay outlining the reasons you chose AU, how the flexibility has helped you achieve your goals, and a bit about what your future might have in store.
+- A 400-600 word personal essay outlining the reasons you chose AU, how the flexibility has helped you achieve your goals alongside your family life, personal life, and work life.
+We would also love to know a bit about what you have planned for your future!